ma1co/OpenMemories-Docs/hardware.rst

 | MB9AF004BGL | Darwin   | ARM Cortex-M3 core | ILCE-7, ILCE-6000, ... |
 +-------------+----------+--------------------+------------------------+

+Hibari and Piroshki are used together in some cases.

 Front-End (DFE)
 ---------------
+The DFE is optional and is placed between the image sensor and the SoC.

 +----------+---------+-------------------------+
 | Chip     | Name    | Cameras                 |
 +==========+=========+=========================+